lekisyaaAaa/initialb2b/README.md

 ---

 If you want, I can also add a short `README-DEPLOY.md` tailored to a chosen hosting provider (Render, Railway, or a one-liner VPS script with Let's Encrypt).
 Tell me which target you prefer and I'll add it.

 ---

+## Screenshots & assets

+Add actual screenshots to `screenshots/` or `frontend_design_bundle/` and update the image paths above.
+Optimized PNGs (under 500 KB) are recommended for repo storage.

+---

+## Contributing

+Thanks for your interest in contributing!
+A few quick guidelines:

+1. Fork the repository and create a feature branch from `main` (or from your working branch): `git checkout -b feature/your-change`
+2. Add tests for changes where appropriate.
+Keep changes focused and documented.
+3. Make small, well-scoped commits and push your branch to your fork.
+4. Open a Pull Request describing the change and link related issues.
+CI will run on the PR.

+If you want to contribute infrastructure changes (Docker/Render), include clear deploy notes and a rollback plan in the PR description.

+---

+## License

+This project is licensed under the MIT License — see the `LICENSE` file for details.

+---